asyncapi/generator/docs/usage.md

 ### CLI usage with `npx` instead of `npm`

-[npx](https://www.npmjs.com/package/npx) is very useful when you want to run generator in a CI/CD environment.
+[npx](https://www.npmjs.com/package/npx) is very useful when you want to run the generator in a CI/CD environment.
 In such a scenario, do not install the generator globally because most environments that provide Node.js and Npm, also provide npx out of the box.

 Use the following npx command on your terminal: